Blemish (album): Songs

 The oscillating "The Heart Knows Better", containing a relatively simplistic message of redemption, features a shuddering, struck open guitar chord and slow vibrato.
 "She Is Not" features Bailey's guitar, while "Late Night Shopping" contains "mantra-like intonations," which, according to Jones, reinforce the sense of agoraphobia which emerges with the lyric "We can take the car.
 No one will be watching."
 It features Sylvian's double-tracked voice, a three-note bassline and handclaps, while squeals and creaks can be heard in the song's background.
-According to Southall, the handclaps help squeeze the song "back into a recognisable shape."
+According to Southall, the handclaps help squeeze the song "back into a recognisable shape".

 The final song to feature Bailey, "How Little We Need to Be Happy" has conversational lyrics, while according to Toop, Bailey's guitar shapes the words by "sniffing a harmonic implication out of blunted chords that shuffle in line, old men for a few steps, then shatter in mirror shards."
 Beginning with a sustained tone, the pivotal "A Fire in the Forest" closes the album in a "battered sense of optimism."
-Featuring Fennesz's arrangement, the song consists of "twisted fragments" with a melody barely surfacing, while Sylavian sings of his "search to reach the sunshine that awaits him above grey skies."
-Toop felt that "[t]his is a song of verses that become choruses," while Craig Roseberry of Billboard described the song as "tranquil, poetic and wistful."
+Featuring Fennesz's arrangement, the song consists of "twisted fragments" with a melody barely surfacing, while Sylvian sings of his "search to reach the sunshine that awaits him above grey skies".
+Toop felt that "[t]his is a song of verses that become choruses," while Craig Roseberry of Billboard described the song as "tranquil, poetic and wistful".